 This gallery looks at the bedroom and its bathroom:

-One thing that struck me is how dated these rooms feel, particularly in light of the recent renovations that have occurred at every value resorts except All Star Sports.
+One thing that struck me is how dated these rooms feel, particularly in light of the recent renovations that have occurred at all the value resorts.

 “Well, it’s Lion King!
 The babies love the Lion King!”
 Sort of.
 As far as I can tell, there’s actually only one lion in the room, and to see it you have to pull the Murphy bed down.
 Otherwise, we’ve got Zazu above the main bed, Timon and Pumba on the shower curtain, and the rest is…jungle? savanna? theming.
 (Lion King enthusiasts can surely argue with me here, but I’ve seen the movie a few times, I read the abridged story to my kid daily, I’m more savvy than median, at least.)